nstoik/infrastructure/README.md

     - digitalocean.storage - Work with DigitalOcean block storage and volumes
     - digitalocean.user - Configure a user on a DigitalOcean droplet
 - docker - Configure docker
+    - docker.compose - Set up services using docker compose
+    - docker.prune - Prune the docker host of unused images and containers
 - fileserver - Configure a fileserver
     - fileserver.ext4 - Configure an ext4 filesystem
     - fileserver.mergerfs - Configure mergerfs